DEGIRO Fees Explained

 How much does DEGIRO charge for currency conversion?

-Are Core Selection ETFs free on DEGIRO?
+Are Core Selection products free on DEGIRO?

 Does DEGIRO charge inactivity or custody fees?